2i2c-org/infrastructure/docs/topic/terraform.md

 ### If the new workspace is stored in a different backend to the current workspace

-To switch between workspaces that are stored in _different_ backends, terraform will need to be reinitialised in order to pick up the new backend.
+To change between workspaces that are stored in _different_ backends, terraform will need to be reinitialised in order to pick up the new backend.
 The commands, therefore, are:

 ```bash